OpenMDAO/OpenMDAO-Procedures/release/index.rst

 ----------------

 The ``release build`` command is used to build the required distribution tar files for all of the OpenMDAO packages.
-It also builds the html version of the docs and the ``go-openmdao.py`` bootstrapping installer file.
+It also builds the HTML version of the docs and the ``go-openmdao.py`` bootstrapping installer file.

 Running ``release build`` with a ``-h`` option will display the following: